estate jewelry, vintage jewelry, antique diamond wedding rings

 Every country has a different system for hallmarking gold.

 In the United States, the purity of gold is designated by karat.
-Pure gold is 24K, however, 24K gold is seldom used to make jewelry.
-Pure gold is too soft and will not the designed shape and gemstones will fall out.
-Most gold used for jewelry is actually a gold alloy with the use of other metals added to strengthen the metal or give it another color.
-Metals like copper, silver, zinc and nickel are added to enhance the strength of the metal.
+100% pure gold is 24K, however, 24K gold is seldom used to make jewelry.
+Pure gold is not strong enough to hold the intended shape and will not prevent the gemstones from falling out.
+Most gold used for jewelry is actually a gold alloy with the use of other metals added to strengthen the metal or to change the color.
+Metals used to increase the strength are copper, silver, zinc and nickel .
 The percentile of metal added will determine the karat of gold.
 Vintage gold rings marked with "KP" would indicate that the gold is "Karat Plumb" or a true 14KT.
 This is based on US gold regulations passed in 1978 that gold may only vary within 1/2 of a karat to qualify for a KT marking.

 In Europe, gold is stamped according to its fineness.
 Gold stamped "1000" is considered pure gold.
 750 is the mark for 18K gold, indicating that the gold content is 75 per cent pure gold.